Auto Note Importer

 🚀 Quick Start

-1. Go to Airtable Tokens page
+1. Visit the Airtable Tokens page

 2. Click Create new token